 When writing research papers, documenting your sources is an important step - crediting others whose work you have based your research upon is an integral part of scholarship.

 Citing your sources in the proper or accepted format helps the reader to identify these sources.
 A list of references can be likened to a genealogy which tells others the history and background of your work.

-There are many different citation styles - each has an official manual that tells all the rules (see Print Citation Style Manuals).
+There are many different citation styles - each has an official manual that explains all the rules (see below).

 For school, your instructor will usually tell you which style to use - if not, you should ask!

 Citation: A (Very) Brief Introduction (2 min.) is a short video.